CBravoR/AdvancedAnalyticsLabs/README.md

 11. [Model Validation](notebooks/python/Lab_Model_Validation.ipynb): Out-of-time validation of the PD and LGD models from the previous labs.
 Level 0 stability (SSI, Jensen-Shannon, Herfindahl, adversarial validation), Level 1 discrimination (DeLong AUC tests, SHAP sign check), Level 2 calibration (binomial, Jeffreys, Hosmer-Lemeshow, normal, Vasicek, Brier decomposition, Spiegelhalter), the traffic-light dashboard and action scheme, LGD backtests (t, Wilcoxon, F, Ansari-Bradley, Loterman bootstrap, gAUC, loss shortfall, MAD) and benchmarking (Spearman, Kendall, gamma, champion-challenger).

+12. [Fairness in Credit Scoring](notebooks/python/Lab_Fairness_Credit_Scoring.ipynb): Fairness audit of a credit scoring model with Fairlearn.
+Independence, separation and sufficiency by group (selection rates, equalized odds, precision and calibration by group, ROC curves with the feasible region), confounding through the credit score, bootstrap, permutation and Wald tests with traffic lights, post-processing with ThresholdOptimizer, the impossibility theorem in the data, and a D-hacking demonstration.
+Part A is adapted from the Chapter 8 lab of *Deep Learning in Banking* (Bravo, Maldonado and Óskarsdóttir, 2025), written by María Óskarsdóttir.

+13. [Stress Testing](notebooks/python/Lab_Stress_Testing.ipynb): The bank's own stress tests on a simulated credit portfolio, in the order of the lecture.
+Sensitivity tests at Level 0, 1 and 2 and the Basel-formula stress at Z = -1.75; macroeconomic scenarios through the Vasicek systematic factor with a satellite regression on GDP and unemployment; the Pillar 1 capital path; migration matrices under stress with the Z-shift; IFRS 9 lifetime PD under a scenario path, the probability-weighted ECL and the convexity gap against a Monte Carlo benchmark; SICR staging with the EBA threefold trigger, the threshold matrix and the cliff-effect curve; and a reverse stress test that returns the Z and the GDP path that use up the buffer, double the provisions, or breach the minimum.

 ## Deep Learning